-A residential move might be required if the guardians need a bigger house or a different school district.
+Taking on the role of guardian may mean that person has to change their lifestyle.
+For example, a move to a bigger house or different school district may be needed.
 They may need to reconsider their jobs if they require them to be out of town for periods of time.
 Or, they may experience an unexpected burden if they are financially unprepared to care for your child.
 When making the decision of who will serve as a guardian, parents need to understand the enormity of the request.

 The same is true when choosing a successor trustee for your estate.
-Often times, we as financial professionals hear our clients say, “Oh, the kids can handle it,” with little regard for the responsibilities and potential liability involved with serving as a trustee.
-However, the obligations of serving as trustee can be overwhelming for many.
+Oftentimes, we as financial professionals hear our clients say, “Oh, the kids can handle it,” with little regard for the responsibilities and potential liability involved with serving as a trustee.
+However, the obligations of serving as trustee can be overwhelming.